 - R923.4 A partner or employee of the firm shall not serve as Company Secretary for an assurance client of the firm unless: - (a) This practice is specifically permitted under local law, professional rules or practice; - (b) Management makes all decisions; and - (c) The duties and activities performed are limited to those of a routine and administrative nature, such as preparing minutes and maintaining statutory returns. - 923.4 A1 The position of Company Secretary has different implications in different jurisdictions.
 Duties might range from: administrative duties (such as personnel management and the maintenance of company records and registers) to duties as diverse as ensuring that the company complies with regulations or providing advice on corporate governance matters.
 Usually this position is seen to imply a close association with the entity.
 Therefore, a threat is created if a partner or employee of the firm serves as Company Secretary for an assurance client.
-(More information on providing non-assurance services to an assurance client is set out in Section 950, Provision of Non-assurances Services to an Assurance Client.)
+(More information on providing non-assurance services to an assurance client is set out in Section 950, Provision of Non-assurance Services to an Assurance Client.)

-EMPLOYMENT WITH AN ASSURANCE CLIENT
+SECTION 924 EMPLOYMENT WITH AN ASSURANCE CLIENT

-- 924.1 Firms are required to comply with the fundamental principles, be independent and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to independence. - 924.2 Employment relationships with an assurance client might create a self-interest, familiarity or intimidation threat.
+- Firms are required to comply with the fundamental principles, be independent and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to independence. - 924.2 Employment relationships with an assurance client might create a self-interest, familiarity or intimidation threat.
 This section sets out specific requirements and application material relevant to applying the conceptual framework in such circumstances.

-- 924.3 A1 A familiarity or intimidation threat might be created if any of the following individuals have been an assurance team member or partner of the firm: - A director or officer of the assurance client. - An employee who is in a position to exert significant influence over the subject matter information of the assurance engagement.
+- 924.3 A1 A familiarity or intimidation threat might be created if any of the following individuals have been an assurance team member or partner of the firm: - A director or officer of the assurance client. - An employee in a position to exert significant influence over the underlying subject matter or, in an attestation engagement, an employee in a position to exert significant influence over the subject matter information of the assurance engagement.